 The Regulations specify that dispensations may only be granted if:

-- the business of the Parish or Town Council will be impeded because the absence of members as a consequence of prejudicial interests would upset the political balance of the meeting to such an extent as to prejudice the outcome of voting in that meeting.
+- The business of the parish or town council will be impeded because the absence of members as a consequence of disclosable pecuniary interests would upset the political balance of the meeting to such an extent as to prejudice the outcome of voting in that meeting.

-Each member must submit an application in writing explaining why a dispensation is desirable.
-Only the member can do this - they can't ask someone else to do it on their behalf.
-For example, it is not for the parish clerk to do on behalf of a member or group of members.
+Each Member must send in a written application that explains why they want a dispensation.
+Only the Member can do this - they can't ask someone else to do it on their behalf.
+For example, it is not for the parish clerk to do on behalf of a Member or group of Members.

-Until such a dispensation is granted a Parish or Town Councillor may not participate in the consideration of the matter before the Parish or Town Council (or any Committee or Sub-Committee).
+Until a dispensation is granted a Parish or Town Councillor may not take part in the consideration of the matter before the Parish or Town Council (or any Committee or Sub-Committee).